-The hours of work obligation, before Earnfare cash can be earned, changes each time the SNAP customer's monthly SNAP benefit changes by at least $20.
+- The hours of work obligation, before Earnfare cash can be earned, changes each time the SNAP customer's monthly SNAP benefit changes by at least $20.
 This is effective the same month as the change in the SNAP benefit.
-In the event of a change to the hours of work obligation, the employer and customer will be notified of the number of hours of employment to be performed by an Earnfare customer.
+In the event of a change to the hours of work obligation, the employer and customer will be notified of the number of hours to be performed by an Earnfare customer.

-Customers must be credited with hours of work that the employer certifies, according to the employer contract with the Department.
+- For a customer to be credited with obligated hours of work, the employer must certify, according to the employer's contract with the Department.

 (3) Notification and Referrals

-- persons not qualifying for Earnfare must be provided written notice, within 30 days of the request for referral, stating they do not qualify and will not receive a referral;
+- Persons who do not qualify for Earnfare must be provided written notice, within 30 days of the request for referral, stating they do not qualify and will not receive a referral.

-Within 30 days after any additional Earnfare slots become available, customers must be called in for an assessment and referral.
+- Within 30 days of when an Earnfare slots becomes available, customers from the waiting list must be called in for an assessment and referral.

-When an appropriate slot is available, assign the customer to an Earnfare activity.
+- When an appropriate slot is available, refer the customer to an Earnfare activity.
 Assess the customer based on their age, literacy, education, educational achievement, job training, work experience, and any recent mental or physical hospitalization.

 (4) Activity Requirements

-- Customers may volunteer to take part in Earnfare or they may be ordered by a court to participate.
-Participation is limited to 6 months out of 12 in a row.
-The 12 months is a fixed period which begins in July and ends in June of the following year.
-Earnfare participants may be assigned up to a maximum of 80 hours per month.
+- SNAP customers may volunteer to take part in Earnfare or noncustodial parent(s) may be ordered by a court to participate.
+Participation is limited to 6 months out of a fixed 12 months which begins in July 1 and ends June 30.

-- When notified, customers must report to their Earnfare assignment on time.
+- Customers participating in Earnfare report to their assignment on time.
 When they cannot report to the assignment, or if they will be late, they must immediately notify the employer.

-Reassess the customer when they show an inability to perform assigned work, a reassessment must be done.
+- If the customer the customer shows an inability to perform assigned work, a reassessment must be done.
 If appropriate, refer the customer to apply for federal SSI benefits or to a more suitable activity.

-- A noncustodial parent ordered by the court to take part in Earnfare but who is unable to perform the assigned work is referred back to DCSE.
+- A noncustodial parent ordered by the court to take part in Earnfare but who is unable to perform the assigned work should be referred back to DCSE.

 - upon the customer's failure to live up to the requirements of the assignment; or